ferreira-santos/metaforGUI/README.md

 # metaforGUI
 ## Description
-The `metaforGUI` package provides s a Graphical User Interface (GUI) for the R meta-analysis package [metafor](http://www.metafor-project.org/) (by [Wolfgang Viechtbauer](http://www.wvbauer.com/)) supporting basic functionality (load dataset, select variables, run analysis) and primarily developed as a teaching resource for teaching fundamental meta-analytic principles and procedures to students that are not necessarily proficient with R.
+The `metaforGUI` package provides a Graphical User Interface (GUI) for the R meta-analysis package [metafor](http://www.metafor-project.org/) by [Wolfgang Viechtbauer](http://www.wvbauer.com/), supporting basic functionality (load dataset, select variables, run analysis) and primarily developed as a teaching resource for teaching fundamental meta-analytic principles and procedures to students that are not necessarily proficient with R.

 ## Status
-In early development (working but under testing).
+In early development (working, but still under testing).

-Development version may be installed using the `devtools` R package.
-Use the following code in R:
+Development version may be installed within R using the `devtools` R package.
+Use the following code:

 ```R
 install.packages("devtools") # if needed